-The school district will request a mediation meeting with parents, student, administration, and school interventionist.
+The school district will request mediation meeting with parents/guardians, student, administration, and school interventionist.

-20 or More Days Absent - The following may occur:
+20 Days or more Absent-The following may occur:

 A letter will be sent to the County Attorney notifying them of attendance concern.

 HS Student Drop-out - Department of Transportation (DOT) contacted if a student drops out of school.
 Student's license may be revoked and/or will not receive license until he/she is 18 years old.